dcunited001/dcunited001.github.io/_posts/2018-12-14-what-is-the-soul-a-baseline-for-the-materialist-conception.md

 Rationalists -- in their ineffectual pursuit of purely additive construction of their individual *beliefs* -- are always chasing what is effectively a set of rules that enables deterministic behavior.
-Some of them do so without even understand adversarial signals analysis!
+Some of them do so without even understanding adversarial signals analysis!
 Can you believe it?
 I can.
 I see and hear it all the time on Facebook.